qpdf/qpdf/manual/index.rst

     ``QPDFWriter::setMinimumPDFVersion`` and
     ``QPDFWriter::forcePDFVersion`` that accept an extension level,
-    and extended syntax for specifying forced and minimum versions on the command line as described in `Advanced Transformation Options <#ref.advanced-transformation>`__.
-Corresponding functions
-    have been added to the C API as well.
+    and extended syntax for specifying forced and minimum versions on the command line as described in :ref:`ref.advanced-transformation`.
+Corresponding functions have been added to the C API as well.

   - Minor fixes to prevent qpdf from referencing objects in the file